Starting a Dental Practice: A Complete Step-by-Step Guide + Downloadable Checklist

 You may have to wait on getting a lease, hiring employees, or any of the other steps that require financing, depending on your situation.
 As noted above, the average cost of opening a new dental practice ranges from $200,000 to $500,000.

-Some dental practice owners prefer an all-in-one loan to pay for start-up costs, including equipment and overhead.
-We suggest comparing costs since it may be more advantageous to get a business line of credit and then apply for equipment financing as needed.
+Some dental practice owners prefer an all-in-one loan for start-up costs, including equipment and overhead.
+We suggest comparing costs since getting a business line of credit may be more advantageous, and then applying for equipment financing as needed.

 7. Leasing Office Space: What to Keep in Mind